 Barred Owl (Strix varia)

-A large owl with a round head, no ear tufts and a long tail.
-Primarily gray and brown with white bars, under parts are buff with vertical streaks.
-Eyes are dark brown, beak is yellow or white and almost covered by feathers.
-They weigh between 1 and 1.5 lbs. and have a 3 to 4 foot wingspan.
-Habitat: Mature forests and heavily wooded swamps.
-They roost in densely forested areas and hunt over farmland, open country, roadsides and rivers.
-Range: Eastern United States, north into Canada and south into Florida and Texas.
+Habitat: Barred owls live in mature forests and heavily wooded swamps.
+They hunt over farmland, open country, roadsides and rivers.
+Range: They live in the eastern United States, Canada, and Texas.
 They are also found in the Pacific Northwest.
-Diet: Insects, amphibians, reptiles, birds and mammals, including woodchuck, geese and herons.
-They are opportunistic hunters and will often eat easy-to-catch prey such as lizards, frogs and small rodents.
-Life Span: 15 years in the wild, up to 30 in captivity.
-Family Life: They establish long-term pair bonds.
+Diet: Barred Owls are carnivores and will eat insects, amphibians, reptiles, birds and mammals, including woodchuck, geese and herons.
+They are opportunistic hunters and will often eat easy-to-catch prey such as lizards, frogs, and small rodents.
+Life Span: They live up to 15 years in the wild, and 30 years in captivity.
+Social Structure: They establish long-term pair bonds.
 These owls nest in abandoned hawk or crow nests, large, deep hollows in trees or nest boxes.
-They lay 2-3 (rarely 4-5) white eggs.
-Incubation is all done by the female and lasts approximately 28-33 days.
-The young fledge at 6 weeks old.
-Status: Common throughout their range. |
+Females lay 2-3 (rarely 4-5) white eggs, with incubation all done by the female.
+The young will then fledge at 6 weeks old.
+Status: Least Concern1 Other: This owl is often heard calling “Hoo-hoo-to-hoo-oo, hoo-hoo to wha-aa” which sounds like “Who cooks for you, who cooks for you all?”
+Barred Owls are very vocal during the breeding season of February and March and also during late summer into early fall.
+They are one of the few owls that can be heard during the day as well.
+The name barred owl comes from the beautiful brown and buff vertical color streaks or bars on their chest.
+References: 1 https://www.iucnredlist.org/species/22689094/93217844 |